-I have been pointed in your direction by a couple of local property agents in Fenton to locate a conveyancer on your site.
-What’s the financial upside for Estate Agents to market your services over and above a competitor’s?
+I was advised by a couple of local property agents in Fenton to get a quote from a solicitor on your site.
+Is there a financial upside for Estate Agents to market your site ahead of another?

 We don’t offer any referral fee for directing people our way.
 We thought it would be too underhand to pay a commission because home movers will think, ‘How come the agent getting a kickback?
 Why am I not receiving any benefit too?’
 So we decided to step away from that.

 When it comes to my conveyancing in Fenton should I be paying VAT on the following: (1) Land reg fee on purchase (2) Pre - completion search fee (3) SDLT E submission on purchase (4) Bank TT fee